Chelsea extend lead but champions Leicester lose again

 Brady's equaliser was believed to be the first goal Chelsea had conceded from a direct free kick in four years.

-"The lads were excellent and it shows what they're about," goalscorer Brady told Sky Sports.
+"The lads were excellent and it shows what they're about," he told Sky Sports.

 Manager Sean Dyche said the result was a reward for bravery.